 Super Mario Bros. quickly became synonymous with the Nintendo Entertainment System and helped the NES become the top-selling console of its time.
 The video game crash of 1983 was officially over, and the famous brick-busting duo became household names.
 Super Mario Bros. is one of the most iconic video games ever conceived due to the sprawling level design, clever enemy placement, hidden secrets, optional sub-routes, superb physics, legendary soundtrack, and gorgeous sprite-work.
 All that was needed next, was a sequel.

 This time around, players were given the option to play as four characters: Mario, his brother Luigi, the mushroom retainer Toad and the pink-clad princess, Peach.
-Each character has their own unique abilities and the pickup and throw mechanic was fresh for the time.
-Mario possesses his usual strength, speed and jumping skill while Luigi is capable of leaping further, carrying him past long vertical distances.
+Each character has their own unique abilities and the pickup and throw mechanic were fresh for the time.
+Mario possesses his usual strength, speed and jumping skill while Luigi can leap further, carrying him past long vertical distances.
 Miyamoto also made him noticeably taller than Mario, and Luigi no longer looked like a clone of his older sibling.
 He now had his own distinct personality and character traits.
 Meanwhile, Super Mario Bros.
 2 made Peach and Toad stars as well.
 Toad’s best asset is his reflexes, allowing him to pick up enemies and throw vegetables faster than the other characters.
-And Peach is able to hover in the air, making her easier to control when bouncing from platform to platform.
+And Peach can hover in the air, making her easier to control when bouncing from platform to platform.
+It seems like minor changes but in retrospect, these decisions help expand the Super Mario universe and add character to the supporting cast.
 Another novelty of Super Mario Bros.
 2 is, its enemies.
 Even though it wasn’t originally meant to be a Mario game, many characters making their debut (such as Shy Guys and Bob-ombs) became staples of later games in the series.
 And the use of bombs to clear roadblocks – magical keys to open locked doors – and potions to open portals to bonus worlds – all made for a refreshing change to the usual Mario formula.
 Regardless of not being originally intended as a Mario game, Super Mario Bros.
 2 is able to stand on its own merits and remains a true classic.

 Super Mario Bros 3 is often considered to be the best video game of the 8-bit generation.
 In my opinion, it is, and it is also the best game in the Super Mario series.
 It’s a timeless masterpiece, full of innovation, surprises and will forever stand the test of time.
 It also became the NES swan song.
 Super Mario Bros.
 4 would emerge under a new name and on the Super Nintendo System instead – but that’s something I’ve saved for a second article.